leonardoalt/cav_2022_artifact/README.md

 binaries, please follow the [official guideline](https://docs.soliditylang.org/en/v0.8.13/installing-solidity.html#building-from-source).

-To compile `solc` from sources into WebAssembly, install `docker` and run
+To compile `solc` from sources into WebAssembly, install `docker` and run the command below.
+Note that this build process downloads a docker image which may take some time.

 ```
 $ ./<solidity_root>/scripts/build_emscripten.sh